glue-viz/glue/doc/whatsnew/experimental_3d.rst

 --------------------------------

 * At the moment there are no axis labels on the white rectangular box

-* It is not yet possible to select data in the 3D viewers, only highlight subsets from other viewers.

 * At the moment, the 3D viewers show the data on a black background, as opposed to the standard Glue viewers which show the data on a white background.